The coalescent structure of Galton-Watson trees in varying environments: Introduction and main results

-This new result\footnote{Near the completion of writing up this article, we became aware that similar results were in progress in \cite{BFS2022}.
-Although we have not seen their manuscript as yet and are not aware of any details of their work, from conversations at least, we believe that our approaches may be somewhat different.} for the discrete-time critical GWVE is exactly analogous to the continuous-time critical GW in a constant environment as first discovered in Harris, Johnston and Roberts \cite{harris2020coalescent}.
-Whilst we will follow a similar general approach (involving $k$-spines) to that paper, we introduce a number of innovations and must deal with additional challenges and technicalities that discrete time and a varying environment introduces.
-Of course, the same limiting universal sample genealogy emerges in both situations, just as intuitively expected from Kersting \cite{kersting2021genealogical} where the reduced tree associated to all particles alive at generation $n$ and conditional to survive converges in the Skorokhod topology towards a time change Yule process, as $n$ goes to infinity.
+This new result for the discrete-time critical GWVE is a generalisation of the continuous-time critical GW in a constant environment as first discovered in Harris, Johnston and Roberts \cite{harris2020coalescent}.
+Near the completion of writing up this article, we became aware that some closely related results were in progress in Boenkost, Foutel-Rodier, and Schertzer \cite{BFS2022}.
+We provide a discussion about the differences between our results and approaches at the end of this section.
+Whilst we will follow a similar general approach (involving $k$-spines) to \cite{harris2020coalescent}, we introduce a number of innovations and must deal with additional challenges and technicalities that discrete time and a varying environment introduce.
+Of course, the same limiting universal sample genealogy emerges in both situations, just as intuitively expected from Kersting \cite{kersting2021genealogical} where the reduced tree associated to all particles alive at generation $n$ and conditional on survival converges in the Skorokhod topology towards a time changed Yule process, as $n$ goes to infinity.
 We observe that the time change appearing in Theorem \ref{principal} is the same as it appears in \cite{kersting2021genealogical}.
 The topology of the limiting sample tree here (that we describe going forward in time) agrees with the Kingman $k$-coalescent (usually described going backwards in time, with any pair of block equally likely to merge next).
-The split times (or, if thinking backwards in time, the coalescent times) can be represented as a mixture of $k-1$ independent identically distributed random variables (see equation \eqref{mixturerep}).
+As in the middle line in equation \eqref{eqtheorem}, the split times (or, if thinking backwards in time, the coalescent times) can be represented as a mixture of $k-1$ independent identically distributed random variables, similarly as described in Harris et. al. \cite{harris2020coalescent}.
+For further details, see the construction for critical genealogies (Theorem 4) in the same reference.

+In order to understand the genealogy of a uniform sample of size $k$ taken at a large time in a critical GWVE, and then prove Theorem \ref{principal}, we will first generalise the GWVE two-spine construction in \cite{CardonaPalau} to describe a special random tree with $k$-spines.
+We introduce a new measure $\mathbf{Q}_n^{(e,k, \theta)}$ under which (a) the $k$ spines form a uniform sample without replacement at time $n$, as required, but additionally (b) there is $k$-size biasing and discounting at rate $\theta$ by the population size at time $n$, that is the measure $\mathbf{Q}_n^{(e,k, \theta)}$ will be constructed via a change of measure with respect to a reference probability measure (that we will described below) and whose Radon-Nikodym derivative is proportional to